wenottingham/ansible/docsite/rst/guide_aws.rst

 :doc:`tower` also contains a very nice feature for auto-scaling use cases.
 In this mode, a simple curl script can call a defined URL and the server will "dial out" to the requester and configure an instance that is spinning up.
 This can be a great way to reconfigure ephemeral nodes.
 See the Tower documentation for more details.
-Click on the Tower link in the sidebar for details.

 A benefit of using the callback in Tower over pull mode is that job results are still centrally recorded and less information has to be shared with remote hosts.